-2. Open the optical drive door as shown.
-Support the metal plate and power supply as you remove the four screws.
+Open the optical drive door as shown to locate the two hidden screws near the drive door.
+Remove the four screws.
+Note: Support the metal plate and power supply as you remove the screws.

 Important: The two screws near the door hinge are shorter than the other power supply screws.
 Failure to replace the shorter screws into their correct location will scratch the top housing.
 See step 4, Replacement Note.